FilledOfCode/Platinum/README.md

 # Loraphow_caltech101.py
 ==================

-Script for content based image classification using the bag o
+Script for content based image classification using the bag of visual